 After clinic hours, call University Police at 516-876-3333 in cases of emergency.

-COVID-19 testing is not required for any population on campus for the Spring 2023 semester.
+COVID-19 testing is not required for any population on campus for the Fall 2023 semester.

 Anyone who has had contact with a positive COVID-19 case or is experiencing any symptoms should perform a COVID-19 test or, for students, visit the Student Health Center to be tested.